 The bidder on a state or state agency lease shall include the Ten Percent (10%) Leasing Fee pursuant to LSA-R.S.
-30:124 with his bid.
+30:124 with its bid.
 This fee shall be in addition to the total cash payment paid.
 Payment shall be made to the Office of Mineral Resources via check (personal or business).
-If payment is not made or the check not honored for payment, the State Mineral Board may not execute the lease and may rescind it.
+If payment is not made or the check not honored for payment, the State Mineral and Energy Board may not execute the lease and may rescind it.

 Note: Previous policy provided that the bidder whose bid was accepted and to whom the lease was awarded had ten (10) days after acceptance of the bid and awarding of the lease to submit the Ten Percent (10%) Leasing Fee.
 This policy has been changed.
-The current policy is to require each bidder to submit the Ten Percent (10%) Leasing Fee with his bid.
+The current policy is to require each bidder to submit the Page 51 of 65

+Ten Percent (10%) Leasing Fee with its bid.
 If the bid is accepted and a lease awarded, the Ten Percent (10%) Leasing Fee payment shall be endorsed and negotiated by the Office of Mineral Resources and the proceeds transmitted for processing in accordance with law.
-If the bid is rejected, the Ten Percent (10%) Leasing Fee payment shall be returned.
+If the bid is rejected, the Ten Percent (10%) Leasing Fee payment shall be returned or can be picked up immediately as the lease sale (provided you present you bid receipt).

 h.
-Twenty Dollars (\$20.00) Per Acre Payment by State Mineral Lessees Pursuant to LSA-R.S.
-30:136.1(D)
+Thirty Dollars (\$30.00) Per Acre Payment by State Mineral Lessees Pursuant to LSA-R.S.
+30:136.1(D) and (Act 362 of the 2015 Regular Legislative Session

-The bidder on a state mineral lease (not a state agency mineral lease) shall include the Twenty Dollars (\$20.00) Per Acre Payment pursuant to LSA-R.S.
-30:136.1(D) with his bid.
+The bidder on a state mineral lease and state agency mineral lease shall include the Thirty Dollars (\$30.00) Per Acre Payment pursuant to LSA-R.S.
+30:136.1(D) with its bid.
 Payment shall be made to the Office of Mineral Resources via check (personal or business).
-If payment is not made or the check not honored for payment, the State Mineral Board may not execute the lease and may rescind it.
+If payment is not made or the check not honored for payment, the State Mineral and Energy Board may not execute the lease and may rescind it.

-Note: Previous policy provided that the bidder whose bid was accepted and to whom the state mineral lease was awarded had ten (10) days after acceptance of the bid and awarding of the state mineral lease to submit the Twenty Dollars (\$20.00) Per Acre Payment.
+Note: Previous policy provided that the bidder whose bid was accepted and to whom the state mineral lease was awarded had ten (10) days after acceptance of the bid and awarding of the state mineral lease to submit the Thirty Dollars (\$30.00) Per Acre Payment.
 This policy has been changed.
-The current policy is to require each bidder on a state mineral lease to submit the Twenty Dollars (\$20.00) Per Acre Payment with his bid.
-If the bid is accepted and a state mineral lease awarded, the Twenty Dollars (\$20.00) Per Acre Payment shall be endorsed and negotiated by the Office of Mineral Resources and the proceeds transmitted for processing in accordance with law.
-If the bid is rejected, the Twenty Dollars (\$20.00) Per Acre Payment shall be returned.
+The current policy is to require each bidder on a state mineral lease to submit the Thirty Dollars (\$30.00) Per Acre Payment with its bid.
+If the bid is accepted and a state mineral lease awarded, the Thirty Dollars (\$30.00) Per Acre Payment shall be endorsed and negotiated by the Office of Mineral Resources and the proceeds transmitted for processing in accordance with law.
+If the bid is rejected, the Thirty Dollars (\$30.00) Per Acre Payment shall be returned or can be picked up immediately as the lease sale (provided you present you bid receipt).